ethereum/consensus-specs/specs/custody_game/validator.md

-# Ethereum 2.0 Phase 1 -- Honest Validator
+# Ethereum 2.0 Custody Game -- Honest Validator

 **Notice**: This document is a work-in-progress for researchers and implementers.
-This is an accompanying document to [Ethereum 2.0 Phase 1](./), which describes the expected actions of a "validator" participating in the Ethereum 2.0 Phase 1 protocol.
+This is an accompanying document to the [Ethereum 2.0 Custody Game](./), which describes the expected actions of a "validator" participating in the Ethereum 2.0 Custody Game.

 ## Table of contents